sarasm93/travel-stories2/README.md

 CSS code for box-shadow on most-liked-stories-cards was taken from [this Codepen.io page](https://codepen.io/ovdojoey/pen/BomKyZ).

 The footer was hiding content on the page (see image).
 This was solved giving the main app container a bottom margin of 70px.

+[This stack overflow page](https://stackoverflow.com/questions/65546190/alert-not-working-with-react-hooks-bootstrap) was used to figure out how to display a custom alert message for the priority field in the DestinationCreateForm.js form.

 Images:
 - Pixabay.com